Outing #30: Racing to Change Oregon

 What are the differences?

 The exhibit also talks about the many racially motivated laws and practices that limited where Black people in Oregon could live, work, and shop.
 One important policy that restricted Black people's ability to own homes was called “redlining.”
 To learn more about redlining and to see if your neighborhood was “redlined,” visit this great interactive map.

-Finally, to process what you’ve been learning and thinking about, use this Teaching Tolerance activity to create a “collage of concern.”
+Finally, to process what you’ve been learning and thinking about, use this Learning for Justice activity to create a “collage of concern.”
 We adapted the activity to include things that concerned us related to racial injustice and things that gave us hope related to social justice.